CodewithOye/Rock-Paper-game/README.md

 This game was created by Code With Oye.
 It is a simple project intended for educational purposes and to demonstrate the use of HTML, CSS, and JavaScript in building interactive web applications.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code for your own purposes.
-However, please provide attribution to the original author and include the license file when distributing or sharing the code.